objectliteral/multivents/README.md

 channel.on('ping', greet);
 ```

-You can trigger an event using the channel' `emit` method and optionally provide additional arguments that will be passed on to the callback.
+You can trigger an event using the channel's `emit` method and optionally provide additional arguments that will be passed on to the callback.

 ```javascript
 channel.emit('ping', 'world');